NateMcKenzie/task_prioritizer/docs/plan.md

 # Priority Queue

 - I will make my own ~~leftist heap~~ skew heap
-    - I changed to a skew heap because dataset will be small enought that is worth saving the effort
+    - I changed to a skew heap because dataset will be small enough that is worth saving the effort
 - `pop()` : Generic - value of node
    - Remove root node.
    - Return root value.